filecoin-project/devgrants/rfps/new-wave-4-rfps.md

 **Project Description**

-Minimum viable infra proposed for crosschain integration with Filecoin is an Event Listener for another chain + a Filecoin Storage or Pinning Service.
 We are seeking proposals for infrastructure and dapp demos that can demonstrate early integrations between another blockchain and Filecoin.
+One example of infrastructure proposed for crosschain integration with Filecoin is a smart contract event listener on another chain + a Filecoin storage or pinning service.

-Dapps on can directly use Filecoin at the client dapp level.
-For deeper integration, user-defined smart contracts are a roadmap feature in Filecoin, therefore protocol-level cross chain bridges are also roadmap.
+Dapps can directly store to Filecoin at the client dapp level using an existing JS API.
+For deeper integration, user-defined smart contracts are a roadmap feature in Filecoin, likely for next year, therefore protocol-level cross chain bridges are also roadmap.

-To support Filecoin storage at the smart contract level, interim cross chain tooling could be built for now that can help make Filecoin storage programmatic from Substrate smart contracts/runtimes.
+To support Filecoin storage at the smart contract level, interim cross chain tooling could be built for now that can help make Filecoin storage programmatic from Substrate smart contracts and runtimes.

 *Triggering Storage to Filecoin*

 There are currently 3 main ways for developers to use Filecoin:

-1. [Filecoin lotus blockchain node API](https://lotu.sh/en+api) - requires interacting with the Filecoin storage market and storage deal lifecycle management.
-A JS convenience library for it is being developed.
+1. [Filecoin node JSON RPC API](https://lotu.sh/en+api) - requires interacting with the Filecoin storage market and storage deal lifecycle management.
+A JS convenience library for this is development.
-2. [Powergate on top of Filecoin](https://docs.textile.io/powergate/) - a sidecar to a Filecoin node that provides a deal agent plus fast retrieval (using IPFS for hot storage) plus other convenience features for developers so less storage market management is required.
+2. [Powergate on top of Filecoin](https://docs.textile.io/powergate/) - a sidecar to a Filecoin node that provides a deal agent, fast retrieval (using IPFS for hot storage), node keys mapped to sets of wallets, plus other convenience features for developers so less storage market management is required.
 Has a JS library as well.
-3. [Filecoin-backed IPFS Pinning Services](https://ipfs.io/ipfs/QmeGwRiy1MBiH7vBgvVawpFMc5bWLL1iiqmLmaJp3LyaZ6) - will expose a simplified Pinning API for storing and retrieving data, may use Powergate under the hood (currently in development).
+3. [Filecoin-backed IPFS Pinning Services](https://ipfs.io/ipfs/QmeGwRiy1MBiH7vBgvVawpFMc5bWLL1iiqmLmaJp3LyaZ6) - will expose a simplified Pinning API for storing and retrieving data, may use Powergate under the hood.
+(Currently in development.)

-For native IPFS users, Filecoin currently also offers ways to [pull data from IPFS nodes](https://github.com/filecoin-project/lotus/pull/1843).
+For native IPFS users, Filecoin currently also offers ways to [pull data from remote IPFS nodes](https://github.com/filecoin-project/lotus/pull/1843).

-*Example from Substrate*
+*Examples from Substrate*

-Pinning APIs are likely the easiest cross chain infra to start and could be used with a [Substrate Offchain Worker](https://substrate.dev/docs/en/knowledgebase/learn-substrate/off-chain-workers#docsNav) (also see the [offchain Rust ipfs project](https://github.com/w3f/General-Grants-Program/pull/283).
+Pinning APIs are likely the easiest cross chain infra to start and could be used with a [Substrate Offchain Worker](https://substrate.dev/docs/en/knowledgebase/learn-substrate/off-chain-workers#docsNav) (also see the [offchain Rust IPFS project](https://github.com/w3f/General-Grants-Program/pull/283)).
 A later step could be a parachain that talks to Filecoin.

 *Example from Ethereum*

-A similar prior example is an Ethereum smart contract event listener that triggers an IPFS Pinning API like [Quasar](https://github.com/openworklabs/quasar/blob/primary/docs/howQuasarWorks.md#under-the-hood), a project explored by the Aragon community for IPFS.
+A prior example is an Ethereum smart contract event listener that triggers an IPFS Pinning API like [Quasar](https://github.com/openworklabs/quasar/blob/primary/docs/howQuasarWorks.md#under-the-hood), a project explored by the Aragon community for IPFS Cluster, or later Aragon integration with an IPFS pinning service.

 *Confirming Storage Status*

-A [Filecoin data CID checker](https://github.com/filecoin-project/devgrants/blob/master/rfps/new-wave-3-rfps.md#filecoin-cid-checker-and-storage-oracle) is being built that can serve as a storage oracle via API of the status of a specific data CID on Filecoin.
+A [Filecoin data CID checker](https://github.com/filecoin-project/devgrants/blob/master/rfps/new-wave-3-rfps.md#filecoin-cid-checker-and-storage-oracle) is being built that can serve as a storage oracle via API of the status of a specific data CID on Filecoin, pulled from the latest state.

 &nbsp;